Ziphion/win-rate-bot/README.md

 stdev = √(p*(1-p)/n)

 If you have doubts about this, I've provided a "test" script (test_stdev.py) where you can verify this formula yourself with different values of p and n.

+To call the bot (on any subreddit where it isn't banned), just mention /u/win-rate-bot and include a number of wins and losses, written as W = # and L = # (the bot does not care about upper/lowercase or spaces).
+Example:

+  /u/win-rate-bot
+  w=12
+  l=4